Treatment Effect Estimation with Efficient Data Aggregation: Proofs

 The second display uses \eqref{P:D} and \eqref{est:eqn} to deduce:

-and the third display follows from using the Lipschitz-nature of the conjugate for the strongly-convex $\mathcal{P}_{0,N_k}( \cdot)$.
-Observe, the first term is $O(1)$.
-Taking a further expectation of the second term and using the Lipschitz property of $\nabla\widetilde{\mathcal{P}}_{N_k}(\cdot)$ with the assumption \ref{operator:norm:bdd:0}, we deduce that it is $O(1)$.
-The final term converges to $0$ due to convexity of $\mathcal{P}_{0,N_k}( \cdot)$ and the convergence established in Proposition \ref{conv:log:partition}.
+The third display uses the fact that $\nabla\widetilde{\mathcal{P}}_{N_k}^{-1}$ is Lipschitz with constant $C$ where $C= (1-r_k)^{-1} \lambda_{\text{max}}(\hat{\Sigma}_{k})$.
+The last display follows after using the standard triangle inequality for decomposing the preceding expectation.
+For the decomposition shown in the last display, it is easy note that the expectation in the first term is $O(1)$.
+Observe that $\nabla\widetilde{\mathcal{P}}_{N_k}(\cdot)$, in the second display, is Lipschitz, because it is the gradient of the conjugate of a strongly convex function.
+Using the fact that $\widehat{\Sigma}_k-\Sigma_k= o_p(1)$ in our i.i.d. framework, jointly with the condition in Assumption \ref{operator:norm:bdd:0}, we deduce that the expected value of the second term is $O(1)$.
+The third term converges to $0$ by using the convexity of $\widetilde{\mathcal{P}}_{0,N_k}$ together with the pointwise convergence shown by Proposition \ref{conv:log:partition}.
 This completes our proof. \end{proof}

 We turn to deriving a feasible value for the observed Fisher information matrix in order to estimate the variance of the carved estimator.
 To this end, the limiting value for the probability of selection in Proposition \ref{conv:log:partition} gives rise to an approximate log-partition function in terms of $\eta_0= \Sigma_k\gamma_0$, the natural parameters in the asymptotic distribution of the refitted least squares estimation after conditioning on the selection event.